Transport in Oslo

 The county and city of Oslo has an extensive transportation infrastructure system.
 The public transportation system includes metro lines, trams, buses and airports.
 Railways and roadways connect the city to the rest of Norway and locations in neighboring countries.

 Oslo's public transport authority, Ruter, is responsible for the administration and funding of public transport, as well as oversight of ticketing and pricing systems for the city's metros, trams, buses, ferries, and local trains.

+Sporveien operates and maintains both the tramway network and the metro network of Oslo.
+Sporveien has been doing this for about a hundred years, beginning when Oslo Sporveier was first established.

 Road transport

 Roads

 European routes E6 and E18 are the main highways entering Oslo.
 Many parts of these motorways are tunneled beneath the city center.
 A series of three ring roads encircle Oslo; the two innermost ring roads, Ring 1 and Ring 2, are surface city streets, while Ring 3 is an expressway.
 The construction of roads is partially supported through a toll ring.
 On Ring 1 and 2, you pay the toll every time you drive by a toll point.
 On Ring 3, however, you only pay when you're entering the city.
 The toll ring also helps finance other public projects, like the Fornebu Line currently under construction.